miccoli/pyownet/docs/protocol.rst

    :param str host: host to contact
    :param int port: tcp port number to connect with
-   :param int flags: protocol flag word to be ored to each outgoing
+   :param int flags: protocol flag word to be ORed to each outgoing
 		     message (see :ref:`flags`).
    :param bool persistent: whether the requested connection is
 			   persistent or not.